 Renamed in 2013 in honor of D. Gray Kimel, Jr., for his 40+ years of dedicated service and leadership with Vulcan, concluding as Chairman of the East Region.
 The Vulcan Materials Company offers this scholarship to a full-time student in a curriculum program who demonstrates academic achievement and financial need.
-Priority will be given to Vulcan
+Priority will be given to Vulcan employees or their family members before considering other qualified applicants.
+If awarded to a first-year student, the scholarship may be renewable for a second year upon satisfactory academic performance.

-The Wachovia Technical Scholarships
+The Wells Fargo Technical Scholarships

-The Wachovia scholarships are awarded to two full-time students in the second year of a twoyear program.
-The scholarships are awarded on the satisfactory evidence of financial need, scholastic promise, and prior performance at RichmondCC.
+The Wells Fargo Technical scholarships are awarded to two full-time students in the second year of a two-year program.
+The scholarships are awarded on satisfactory evidence of financial need, scholastic promise, and prior performance at RichmondCC.
 Each student's performance during the first year of enrollment is a criterion for selection.
 These scholarships are used for books, tuition, and transportation.